28 Best Things to do on Marco Island Florida

 Watch the Borrowing Owls

-A unique part about Marco Island is the Burrowing Owls that have taken up residence.
-These owls are protected which is why you will see their holes marked off with rope and keep back signs.
-Early morning and around sunset, they come out of the homes and perch on their stands waiting to hunt.
+Early morning and around sunset, they come out of their homes and perch on their stands waiting to hunt.
 Don’t get too close, otherwise, they will go back inside and hide.
 The locals like to call them Hootie owls.
 (Free)

 Sunset Walk on the Beach